robenkleene/software-references/macos/macos-settings.md

 # macOS Settings

+## Keyboard Shortcuts

+- `⌃⌥␣` is bound by `Input Sources > Select next source in Input menu` by default, this binding should be disabled (Emacs uses this key to select the current s-expression for example)

 ## Dication

 - The default keyboard shortcut to show the enable dictation pop-up is `Press Control Key Twice`